-ECE 203 -Curriculum Planning for the Young Child
+ECE 203 - Curriculum Planning for the Young Child

-IAI: None Curriculum Planning for the Young Child is designed to enable the student to plan a developmentally appropriate curriculum for young children.
+Curriculum Planning for the Young Child is designed to enable the student to plan a developmentally appropriate curriculum for young children.
 Emphasis is on planning engaging activities that meet individual and group needs.
 (Offered fall semester.)

-Prerequisite: ECE 101 and two of the following: ECE 103, 104, 106, 107, 108, 201 or 206 concurrent enrollment is acceptable.
-Credit: 3 semesters hours Lecture: 3 Lab: 0
+Prerequisite: ECE 101 and two of the following: ECE 103 & 201 - concurrent enrollment is acceptable.

+Credit: 3 semesters hours Lecture: 3

-ECE 204 -Internship - Child Care
+ECE 204 - Internship - Child Care

-IAI: None 1.2 Internship in Early Childhood Education provides an opportunity to plan and direct learning activities in a child care facility under the direct supervision of a DCFS qualified teacher as well as the college supervisor.
+IAI: None 1.2 Internship in Early Childhood Education

+Internship in Early Childhood Education provides an opportunity to plan and direct learning activities in a child care facility under the direct supervision of a DCFS qualified teacher as well as the college supervisor.
 Emphasis is on understanding the teacher's role as a member of a teaching team working with children and their families.
 Weekly meetings, full teaching duties and written assignments will be required.
 240 contact hours are required.